mucommander/mucommander/readme.txt

 - New action for deleting selected files without using the system trash (mapped onto Shift+F8 and Shift+Delete by default).
 Contributed by Arik Hadas.
 - Improved HTML parsing for HTTP documents, XHTML can now be parsed.
+- New actions for cycling through the folder pane's components, mapped onto Control+Tab (forward) and Shift+Control+Tab (backward) by default.

 Localization:
 -